United States Air Force Academy

 Bio

-Lieutenant Colonel Shawn D. McKelvy serves a Senior Military Faculty and Associate Professor of Law at the United States Air Force Academy.
-In this capacity he instructs future Air Force officers in various law courses to include Law for Air Force Officers and Modern Applications of the Law of Armed Conflict and provides other military training and mentorship, and serves as a legal advisor on various boards.
+Shawn D. McKelvy serves as an Assistant Professor of Law at the United States Air Force Academy.
+In this capacity he teaches future Air Force and Space Force officers in various law courses to include Law for Air Force Officers, Law of War and Advanced Law of War Studies, providing mentorship to cadets and faculty alike.

 Education